Skip to main content

 D

-Summer to fall (July-October).
-Bright yellow trumpet-shaped monoecious flowers.
-Male flowers appear 7-10 days before female flowers.
-Requires bee pollination.
-Fruit 45-55 days from seed.
+Summer through fall (July–October).
+Bright yellow trumpet-shaped monoecious flowers open continuously across the bloom window.
+Male flowers appear 7–10 days before female flowers in the initial bloom phase.
+Bee pollination is required for fruit set.
+Fruit runs 45–55 days from seed.

 Detailed Descriptions